What Is ‘Commission’ in Real Estate?

 From buyer or seller credits and home warranties to rebates and concessions, calculating the final sales price and commission owed can be more complicated.

-Brokers and real estate agents can simplify the entire process with commission management software that allows for quick calculations, agent commission plans, and all applicable fees.
+Brokers and real estate agents can simplify the entire process with commission management software that allows for quick calculations, different agent commission plans, and all applicable fees.

 Why Do Real Estate Agents Charge Commission?